|

 nice for PvP and their diplomacy ability will help with the rep gains

 with the many factions of Azeroth and the Outlands.
+The Human perception increase, useful for finding sneaky things,

-It certainly makes sense that were-wolf type critters could be Hunters,
+is gone with 4.0.
+Worgen (Cataclysm) It certainly makes sense that were-wolf type critters could be Hunters,

 what with their legendary sense of smell, not that said sense appears